The Bach Choir Outreach Programme – Sharing the joy of singing

 The Bach Choir Outreach Programme is now established as an outstanding example of spreading the skill and enjoyment of singing as widely as possible.
 Since 2010 volunteers from The Bach Choir have come together to sing with primary school children in London, through workshops, rehearsals and performances.

 Each year the Programme culminates in a performance at a leading London venue.
-In June 2017 we will return to St John’s Smith Square with hundreds of primary school children to perform The Pied Piper of Hamelin by Ian Assersohn, which was the winning entry to our 2016 Composers Competition, and other songs and music themed on ‘animals’.
+On 16th June 2017 we were in St John’s Smith Square with more than two hundred and fifty children to perform The Pied Piper of Hamelin by Ian Assersohn, which was the winning entry to our 2016 Composers Competition, and other songs and music with the theme of Animals.

-In 2015-16 we worked with children from eight primary schools to prepare for a spectacular show in Central Hall Westminster, which took place on 17th June 2016.
-The Bach Choir was joined by children from our Outreach schools, The Young Singers, and a jazz band to perform a special commission from composer Will Todd and poet Michael Rosen themed on London: Lights, Stories, Noise, Dreams, Love, and Noodles.
+In June 2016 we put on a spectacular show in Central Hall Westminster.
+The Bach Choir was joined by children from eight primary schools, The Young Singers, and a jazz band to perform a special commission from composer Will Todd and poet Michael Rosen themed on London: Lights, Stories, Noise, Dreams, Love, and Noodles.
 Read more about the concert, and listen to a live recording of the evening.

 To find out more about the Programme, visit the About page.